Missing data

 Pairs of correlations

-We should also check for systematic correlations between the missing
+We can begin by checking for systematic correlations between the

 missing_compare() function does a simple cross-tabulation

-predictors.
-It then tests the statistical significance of the
+predictors/outcomes.
+It then tests the statistical significance of

 ##